10 Best New Orleans Beignets: Fried Goodness That's Sweet and Savory

 3 Morning Call Coffee Stand

-Less than ten miles away from downtown New Orleans in the suburb of Metarie is where Morning Call Coffee Stand calls home.
-Morning Call actually got its start in the French Quarter on Decatur Street in 1870, where it thrived on producing authentic cafe au lait and the sugary French market donuts known as beignets.
-Theirs (like the two prior on this list) are hand rolled and cut before being plunged into hot oil.
+You don't have to go to the 'burbs to check out this popular 24/7 coffee and beignets spot now that there's a location in the heart of City Park.
+Morning Call actually got its start in the French Quarter on Decatur Street in 1870, a spot for authentic cafe au lait and the sugary French market donuts known as beignets.
+Theirs are hand rolled and cut before being plunged into hot oil.
 What emerges is a light, delicate treat topped with powdered sugar that is sure to leave both clothes and face a tasty mess.
-Some knock Morning Call for fleeing the French Quarter and taking up shop in a strip mall in the suburbs.
-Those haters are in the minority, as most clamor the 24 hour nature of Morning Call, and secretyly whisper that the coffee and beignets are better than Cafe du Monde's. ((504) 885-4068)
+Some locals even whisper that the coffee and beignets are better than Cafe du Monde's.
+You can also get standards like red beans and rice and Yet one more reason to visit gorgeous City Park, an easy bike ride up Esplanade Avenue.
+(504) 300-1157)

 2 Cafe Beignet

 1 Café du Monde

 Cafe du Monde is the beignet mecca of New Orleans and number one of "The Big 3" on this list.
 Situated in the heart of the French Quarter, Cafe du Monde is a must visit location for most tourists who venture to the Big Easy.
 The cafe features a sprawling outdoor patio where diners are served cafe au lait and delicious French doughnuts - sans hole.
 People watching is fun here - you see all kinds - both wandering by and waiting in the line that usually forms when the city is busy.
 Cafe du Monde has locations across the lake and in the 'burbs, but this is the original and the best.
 (504-525-4544, 800-772-2927)

 Read more about Beth D'Addono here.